-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and the discretely presented component unit of Oklahoma Panhandle State University, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Oklahoma Panhandle State University's basic financial statements, and have issued our report thereon dated October 27, 2023.
-Our report includes a reference to other auditors who audited the financial statements of Panhandle State Foundation as described in our report on Oklahoma Panhandle State University's financial statements.
-The financial statements of Panhandle State Foundation were not audited in accordance with Government Auditing Standards, and accordingly, this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with Panhandle State Foundation.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the business-type activities and the discretely presented component unit of Oklahoma Panhandle State University, as of and for the year ended June 30, 2024, and the related notes to the financial statements, which collectively comprise the Oklahoma Panhandle State University's basic financial statements, and have issued our report thereon dated October 31, 2024.
+Our report includes a reference to other auditors who audited the financial statements of Panhandle State Foundation, which were not audited in accordance with Government Auditing Standards, as described in our report on Oklahoma Panhandle State University financial statements.
+This report does not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with Panhandle State Foundation.